aasmul1/Informatikk-Prosjektarbeid/notes/README.md

 ## Functionality of the application

 - Log in to an already existing user or create a new user
-- Creating notes
+- Create notes
     - Add title and text
+    - Creation date and edited date auto updates
-- Editing notes
+- Edit notes
     - Edit title and/or text
-    - The note will get "last edited date"
+    - Edited date auto updates but is not shown
-- Deleting notes
+- Delete notes
-- Sorting the list of notes based on
+- Sort the list of notes based on
     - Created date
     - Last edited date
     - Alphabetically (A-Z)